My cousin Liz makes the best coconut macaroons; so good that she sells them made to order. Today we were finally able to bake a batch in my Sun Ovens.

 I see another day of experimentation in our future.

 This entry was posted on Sunday, July 17th, 2011 at 4:06 am and is filed under Cookies, Cookware, Daily Solar Cooking Recipe, Vegetarian.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.